Tacoma South Sewerage Upgrade

 Who can I contact to arrange an appointment for the review and sign off of my property plan?

 You will be notified by a letter with the dates Councils consultant will be visiting Tacoma South to finalise the on-property designs.
 Please contact them on 1800 178 978 to arrange a property appointment time within these dates, or to make other arrangements.
+Alternatively, please contact Councils Project Manager using the information displayed in the Who's listening widget on this page.

 What process do I need to follow for the installation of this sewerage system?